CrowdStrike/Cloud-AWS/aws-privatelink/docs/architecture-01-per-vpc.md

 gateway endpoint, and one private Amazon Linux 2023 test host.
 There is no shared network infrastructure between VPCs.

-This Terraform example deploys in one consumer Region, `us-east-2` by default, with two Availability Zones.
-For a US-2 Falcon CID, the VPC endpoints are created in `us-east-2` and connect to the CrowdStrike endpoint service in `us-west-2` over cross-region PrivateLink.
+This Terraform example deploys in any supported consumer Region.
+For a US-2 Falcon CID, the VPC endpoints connect to the CrowdStrike endpoint service in `us-west-2` over cross-region PrivateLink.
 The example composes the same `endpoint-vpc` and `sensor-host` modules used by the multi-account examples (02, 03), wired to a single AWS account.